The best garden is one that engages all your five basic senses – sight, sound, taste, touch, and smell.

 While the flowering season is typically short, it is extended a bit with regular deadheading.

-For best results, grow the plant in rich, humusy, well-drained soil with a moderate amount of watering and full sun.
+For best results, grow the plant in rich, humusy, well-drained soil with moderate watering and full sun.

 Although the plant appreciates full sun, it cannot tolerate very hot and humid summer climates.